lion-agi/lionagi/md_docs/API reference/collections/pile.md

 ```

 **Parameters**:
 - `other`: Collection to update with.
-Can be any .
+Can be any LionIDable.

 **Return Values**:
 - `None`